ddotta/quartify/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Added VignetteBuilder: knitr to DESCRIPTION
-* Added knitr and rmarkdown to Suggests
+* Removed vignettes from package build (kept in repository for pkgdown documentation site)
 * Quoted 'RStudio' in DESCRIPTION to address "possibly misspelled words"
 * Converted non-ASCII characters in R/addins.R to Unicode escapes (\uxxxx)

-The words flagged as "possibly misspelled":
-- RStudio: This is the correct name of the IDE (capitalization matters)
-- qmd: This is the standard file extension for Quarto markdown documents
+The word "qmd" flagged as "possibly misspelled" is the standard file extension for Quarto markdown documents.

+Note: The package documentation is available online at https://ddotta.github.io/quartify/ including the full getting-started guide that was previously in vignettes.

 ## Test environments